LexRillo/LexRillo/README.md

 ### Who am I?
 I'm a Software Engineer specialised in Imaging (Computer Graphics, Vision and Imaging) with unending thirst for knowledge.
-- I'm currently working at [Gamebench][gamebench_link]
+- I'm currently working at [Envisics][envisics_link]
 - On my spare time, I try to build my own indie game 🌟
 - I am interested in everything to do with technology and/or history 🏰
 - 3D printing afficionado 🚀
 - Deep Learning practicioner 📉
+- Amateur composer 📉
 - Accademic of AR 🤳 and immersive experiences 👾
 - I'm looking to collaborate in Open source projects 📑, especially in the world of 3D graphics 📐 and image processing 📸
-- To wind down I like to play the guitar 🎸, bike 🚴 or play some videogames with my friends 🎮
+- To wind down I like to play the guitar 🎸, bike 🚴 or enjoy videogames 🎮
-- 2020 Goals 🥅: Improve my Python and C++ knowledge to become an expert at them.
+- 2022 Goals 🥅: Improve my C++ \ C# knowledge to become an expert at them.
+Also trying to learn Rust

 <br/>